adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/01-quick-start.md

 The above command performs the following steps in sequence.

-1. Compile TypeScript source files.
+1. Compile TypeScript source files to Javascript.
 2. Copy `metaFiles` mentioned inside `.adonisrc.json` to the `build` folder.
 3. Copy `package.json`, along with `package-lock.json` or `yarn.lock` inside the `build` folder.

-At this stage, you can upload the `build` folder to your production server, install the dependencies and run `node server.js`.
+At this stage, you can upload the `build` folder to your production server, install the dependencies and run `node server.js` to start the server.

 ## CLI Help
 You can view the help for all the available commands by running the following ace command.